What Causes Frozen Window?

 Excessive frost and ice inside your windows could be a warning sign that it is time to replace them.
 Energy-efficient Oakville windows and doors can greatly improve your home’s comfort level during the cold winter months.

 Window frost is quite prevalent during colder temperatures.
 It is common to experience frost on the outside of your windows during a snowstorm or when temperatures are extremely low.
-However, frost on the inside of your windows can be a sign that it is time for window replacement in Oakville.
+However, frost on the inside of your windows can be a sign that it is time for new windows.

 Excessive ice on the inside of your windows can lead to mold growth as well as damage to the window unit and the surrounding structure.
 Window ice is formed from condensation, or humidity, during extremely cold temperatures.
 Frost is a serious issue when it forms on the inside of your windows or between the window panes.